Approximately 60% of water that is consumed is converted to Greywater.

 – Several methods can be employed to collect greywater from all its different sources.
 It is highly recommended to install proper plumbing in order to collect this greywater since it requires less maintenance and can transfer the collected greywater directly to its designated storage.

-- Collected greywater is immediately stored.
-It is recommended that collected greywater be stored for less than 24 hours.
-In order to store this greywater for longer periods for various applications, it should be filtered to remove suspended solids and particles and then be treated with Chlorine or Iodine.
+Collected greywater is immediately stored.
+It is recommended that it be stored for less than 24 hours.
+To store it for longer periods for various applications, it should be filtered to remove suspended solids and particles and then treated with Chlorine or Iodine.

 Methods to collect Greywater

-- Manual Collection – To collect using bucket or jug by hand
+Manual Collection – To collect using a bucket or jug by hand

-- Simple Piping – To collect using plumbing connections and systems between source and storage tank or area of application
+Simple Piping – To collect using plumbing connections and systems between the source and the storage tank or the area of application

-- Integrated Sewage and Piping – To collect using plumbing connections and systems between all sources and the collection tank with provisions for treating the greywater with chlorine or iodine for longer storage.
+Integrated Sewage and Piping – To collect using plumbing connections and systems between all sources and the collection tank, with provisions for treating the greywater with chlorine or iodine for more extended storage.